This article may contain compensated links. Please read disclaimer for more info.

 The best places for walking and relaxing on the shores of Lake Annecy are:

-- The Gardens of Europe, great also for a picnic on the grass or a nap in the shade
+- The Gardens of Europe is also great for a picnic on the grass or a nap in the shade

-- Le Pâquier, this 7 Hectare esplanade by the lake is the dream place for a picnic but also the corner of joggers and walkers.
+- Le Pâquier, this 7 Hectare esplanade by the lake is the dream place for a picnic but also the corner for joggers and walkers.